 An absolute game-changer for me was discovering Two Pages who offer custom, pleated linen curtains in a wide range of colours at super affordable rates.
 Compared to everywhere else I priced up anyway!
 We currently have the Liz pleated linen curtains in Beige White in both our living room and bedroom.
 These curtains are super easy to hang and look fantastic straight out the packet.
 I love that you don’t need to hem, steam or iron them.
 They really are fantastic value for money.

 Are you about to move into a new build?
 Check out my top tips on things to do before completion.

 7. Add traditional details like picture rails, coving & beams

 I love traditional details such as the picture railing and coving that you find in many older homes and have seen some great examples of more contemporary versions being installed in new build houses.

 In fact, if you have any doubt about traditional decor working in a new build house may I suggest you follow Alice Grace Interiors who does an incredible job of fusing the two together.
-She has a great highlight on her profile about adding character to a new build home that I suggest you watch after reading this!
+One scroll through her feed will give you so much inspiration, especially if you like a bold yet considered play on pattern.

-12. Upcycling and mixing in vintage for an eclectic look
+10. Upcycle and mix in vintage for an eclectic look

 Shop my style:

 Below are some of the books that have helped me come up with home decor and renovation ideas so far.
 You can find a whole home decor reading list in my Amazon shop.